 An Intangible Cultural Heritage designated by UNESCO, the Gion Festival is one of the most treasured festivals in Japan.

 For an authentic virtual experience of the festival, we have not only created ultra-high-quality visualizations but also reproduced the unique music and sounds that surround this festival in a highly realistic way.

 Can you please tell us a little more about this project?

-My colleague Prof. Satoshi Tanaka created ultra-high-quality 3D see-through visualization models of the festival floats while I was in charge of reproducing the sound of the Gion Bayashi, the floats, crews, and spectators using a high-fidelity acoustic recording.
+My colleague Prof. Satoshi Tanaka created ultra-high-quality 3D see-through visualization models of some festival floats while I was in charge of reproducing the sound of the Gion bayashi, the floats, crews, and spectators using a high-fidelity acoustic recording.

 Finally, we integrated all these recorded sounds, including the ambient noise of the creaking of wheels and the buzzing crowd to create a highly immersive virtual experience.

 What is your current research project under the ARC's common theme 「"遊び": アート・エンターテインメント研究」 ("Play": Art Entertainment)?